wemitwqw/Wisercat-suvepraktika/README.md

    npm start
    ```

-5. Now you can use the application.
+5. Now you can use the application @ http://localhost:4200

 ## NB!
 Built-in users
 * user1:password